JeppeSS/Game-Development-Journey/Chapter-1/doc.md

 # Introduction

-## Welcome to the Exciting World of Game Development!
+## Embark on an Epic Adventure in Game Development!

 Whether you're a complete beginner with zero knowledge or an experienced developer looking to explore a new realm, this tutorial is designed to be your guide on an epic journey into the world of game creation.